J. D. Tytler

-Rev. James Douglas Tytler, commonly referred to as J. D. Tytler, (31 March 1898 – 13 September 1973) was an Indian educationist of Scottish descent.
-He founded the Delhi Public School in New Delhi, and several other schools.
+Rev. James Douglas Tytler, commonly referred to as J. D. Tytler, (31 March 1898 – 13 September 1973) was a Scottish-Indian educationist.
+He founded the Delhi Public School, Mathura Road in New Delhi (which would later expand into the Delhi Public School Society), and several other schools.
 Jagdish Tytler, the politician and former Union minister, is his adopted son.

 Early life

 J. D. Tytler was born in Scotland on 31 March 1898.
 He arrived in India as Chaplain to the Viceroy attached to the Cathedral Church of the Redemption in New Delhi.
 He "fell in love with India" and never went back, taking up Indian citizenship.
 He brought up Jagdish (b.
 1944), who had arrived in Delhi as a child following the Partition of India.

 Career as educationist

 Early efforts

-J. D. Tytler's role in school education began in 1941, when he started the New Delhi Church High School within the church premises, with a handful of students.
+J. D. Tytler's role in school education began in 1941, when he started the New Delhi Church High School within the premises of Cathedral Church of the Redemption, with a handful of students.
 The school attracted some experienced teachers from other schools.
 His associate R. D. Banerjee recounts: "December 1940 – The annual Scouts’ Masters’ Training Camp was held near Humayun's Tomb ...Rev.
 Tytler and myself were called upon to help the trainees.
 J.D and myself were camp mates. ... we talked late into the night.
 J.D. confided, “Banerjee, I shell be retiring soon, but I will not go back ...
 I have planned to start a school.
 Yet there is a ‘BUT’ in it.
 I do not have enough funds to invest.
 Could you suggest a way out?”
 Tytler accepted Banerjee's suggestion to start in tents pitched inside the church compound.
 In 1946, Banerjee and several other experienced teachers from Presentation Convent School joined the new school.

 In 1947, the association of the school with the church ended.
 According to Suman Narain, one of the earliest students to graduate from the school, this was due to a "disagreement between the Church authorities and the Rev. Tytler".
 The school moved out of the church compound to a temporary location just outside it, on North Avenue, and was renamed Naveen Bharat School.
 The name, meaning New India, was suggestive of a new beginning in a newly independent country.
 Meanwhile, Tytler had applied to the Delhi Administration to be allotted land for the school, but his request was not granted since the school was not recognised by the Administration.